4-C: Community Coordinated Child Care

 The complaint policy gives families the opportunity to report concerns regarding a child care program listed in the CCR&R database.
 Families are informed of the complaint policy during the referral process.

-4-C cannot investigate child care programs.
-Once a complaint has been made to 4-C we determine the nature of the complaint.
+4-C does not investigate child care programs.
+When a complaint has been made to 4-C, we determine its nature.
 Complaints that may be licensing violations or suspected child abuse and neglect are referred to the Department of Children and Family Services (DCFS) for investigation.
 Pending the outcome of the investigation 4-C places the program in temporary “no-referral” status.
 The provider is informed of the complaint within 10 business days.
 All complaints are documented.
 A complaint committee reviews all complaints.
+It is the responsibility of the program to submit the requested paperwork and/or training/consultation verification to remove their program from “no-referral” status.